 Programmatic guaranteed is growing more rapidly than any other programmatic or non-programmatic method.
 As deduced by Google, programmatic ad spending will rise from $25 Billion (2017) to $43 Billion by 2020.

-In order to carry out programmatic guaranteed, an agency has to sync its data management platform to the publisher’s DMP.
+In order to carry out programmatic guaranteed, the advertiser-side agency has to sync its data management platform (DMP) to the publisher’s DMP.
 Information is exchanged to identify the publisher’s audience.
 After knowing the audience type and number of impressions, the agency can plan out a campaign for the available inventory.
 Afterwards, the publisher is offered a fixed deal by the buyer.

-How Programmatic Guaranteed Evolved In Programmatic Ad Industry?
+How did Programmatic Guaranteed Evolve in the Programmatic Ad Industry?

 Programmatic guaranteed came into the ad industry in 2015 making it a fairly new programmatic method.

-During initial days of programmatic deal, RTB (Real-time bidding) was a revolutionary method to sell and purchase the digital inventory.
-And it is still being practised.
-However, it never guaranteed impressions or a fixed price.
+During initial days of programmatic deal, RTB (real-time bidding) was the revolutionary method to sell and purchase digital inventory which is still being practiced.
+RTB enabled publishers to sell their inventory where they can pre-design the campaign and sell it only whenever an impression appears.
+However, it never guaranteed impressions or price.

-Then we got private auctions as the next step.
-In this method, only the invited advertisers or agencies were able to bid on the publisher’s inventory.
-This process included bidding and was fairly secure.
-However publishers were still unable to monetize their premium inventory at a desired price.
+To get a better deal out of high-value inventory, ad tech introduced private auction.
+In this method, only the invited advertisers or agencies are able to bid on the publisher’s inventory making it fairly secure.
+However, publishers were still unable to monetize their premium inventory at the desired (fixed) price.

 Next came programmatic direct.
 Here, publishers and advertisers could communicate directly and negotiate a deal based on fixed impressions and price.

 You may have heard programmatic premium, premium direct, automated guaranteed, programmatic guaranteed, and programmatic reserved.
-They all come under the programmatic direct umbrella with a slight difference in their execution.
+They all come under the umbrella of programmatic direct with a slight difference in their execution.

 Efficiency and security: As programmatic guaranteed involves a fixed price and number of impressions, both buyers and sellers experience an efficient deal.
-Also, removing unnecessary mediators guarantee the security from major ad frauds.
+Also, removing unnecessary mediators ensures the security from major ad frauds.

-Effective use of premium inventory: Publishers are able to sell their premium inventories at a fair price without risking the security.
-Additionally, advertisers get fixed number of impressions by accessing the premium inventories.
+Effective use of premium inventory: Publishers are able to sell their premium inventories at a fair price without risking security.
+Additionally, advertisers get a fixed number of impressions by accessing the premium inventories.

 People often get confused and think programmatic guaranteed and automated guaranteed are the same thing.
-Well they’re not.
+Well, they’re not.
+Here’s how:

 - Programmatic guaranteed uses a Deal ID to sell the inventory and then displays ads on the website.
 Whereas, automated guaranteed uses an ad server API to display ads.